humlab-sead/sead-deployment/README.md

 System should now be available at http://localhost:8080.

 If you want to do development of the webclient:
-1. `git clone https://github.com/humlab-sead/sead_browser_client` into the `sead-deployment` directory.
-1. Go into docker-compose.dev.yml and uncomment the mount for the sead_browser_client directory for the client service.
-1. Restart everything.
 1. The development version of the webclient is now available at http://localhost:8081 (note! different from port 8080 - which is used for non-dev locally hosted webclient).
 1. Open the sead_browser_client in vscode.
 Browser should automatically refresh upon code changes.

 If you want to do development of the JAS:
-1. `git clone https://github.com/humlab-sead/json_api_server ` into the `sead-deployment` directory.
-1. Go into docker-compose.dev.yml and uncomment the mount of the json_api_server directory for the json_api_server.
 1. Open the json_api_server directory in vscode.
 Server will automatically restart when code changes.